About Saikei Civil

 - IfcOpenShell — The open-source IFC toolkit

-We share the vision of a truly open, interoperable built environment.
+These projects share a vision of an open, interoperable built environment.